-A brief biography of each person who serves as an executive officer of First Hawaiian, other than Mr. Harrison, is set forth beginning on page 82.
+A brief biography of each person who serves as an executive officer of First Hawaiian, other than Mr. Harrison, is set forth beginning on page 83.
 For information about Mr. Harrison, please see his biography in the "Corporate Governance and Board Matters-Director Nominees" section on page 18 of this proxy statement.

-2022 Business Performance
+2023 Business Performance

-- As our economy rebounded from the impacts of the COVID-19 pandemic, we were able to grow loans and leases by \$1.1 billion, or 9%, year-over-year, while continuing to maintain strong asset quality. - We were able to thrive in a rising interest rate environment, as we increased our net interest margin by 35 basis points, to 2.78% in 2022 from 2.43% in 2021.
+- During a period of rising interest rates, we were able to grow loans and leases by \$261.5 million, or 2%, year-over-year, while continuing to maintain excellent asset quality. - We were able to increase our net interest margin by 14 basis points, to 2.92% in 2023 from 2.78% in 2022.

-NET INCOME NET INTEREST MARGIN RETURN ON AVERAGE TOTAL STOCKHOLDERS' EQUITY RETURN ON AVERAGE TANGIBLE STOCKHOLDERS' EQUITY DILUTED EARNINGS PER SHARE \$265.7M 2.78% 11.44% 20.03% \$2.08 In line with 2022 135 BPS 163 BPS 1 452 BPS 1 1% LOANS AND LEASES TOTAL DEPOSITS EFFICIENCY RATIO RATIO OF NON- ACCRUAL LOANS AND LEASES TO TOTAL LOANS AND LEASES NET CHARGE- OFFS TO AVERAGE TOTAL LOANS AND LEASES \$14.1B \$21.7M 55.2% 0.08% 0.08% Record loans and leases Highest in our primary market Maintained expense discipline Exceptional c credit quality
+NET INCOME \$235.0M 12% decrease NET INTEREST MARGIN 2.92% RETURN ON AVERAGE TOTAL STOCKHOLDERS' EQUITY 10.01% RETURN ON AVERAGE TANGIBLE STOCKHOLDERS' EQUITY 17.39% DILUTED EARNINGS PER SHARE \$1.84 ▼ from 2022 I 14 BPS ▼ 143 BPS ▼ 264 BPS ▼ 12% LOANS AND LEASES TOTAL DEPOSITS EFFICIENCY RATIO RATIO OF NON- ACCRUAL LOANS AND LEASES TO TOTAL LOANS AND LEASES NET CHARGE- OFFS TO AVERAGE TOTAL LOANS AND LEASES \$14.4B \$21.3B 59.5% 0.13% 0.09% Record loans and leases Deposits remained strong in rising interest rate environment Maintained expense discipline Exceptional credit quality

 ^{} Represents a non-GAAP measure.
 Please see "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2022 for an explanation and reconciliation.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2023 for an explanation and reconciliation.